secureCodeBox/secureCodeBox/scanners/nmap/docs/README.ArtifactHub.md

 To learn more about the Nmap scanner itself visit [nmap.org].

 ## Deployment
-The nmap `scanType` can be deployed via helm:
+The nmap chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)